 The illustration in Figure 15 and the corresponding numbers in Table 33 show the distribution of amateur stations sorted by the sub-bands as given in the radio amateur’s band plan.

 One can see that the most interest leans toward the band’s edge.
-Nonetheless, a certain interest can be noted in the sub-band for the digital links (1291.494 – 1296 MHz)
+Nonetheless, a certain interest can be noted in the sub-band for the digital links (1291.494 – 1296 MHz).

 Figure 15: Number of unmanned amateur stations grouped by sub-band in the 23 cm frequency range